corscheid/webpage-performance-testing-tool/README.md

 # webpage-performance-testing-tool

-What this program *currently* does is open a Firefox window, and test the performance of Google.com and then email the results, all automatically using one command in a terminal.
+What this program *currently* does is open a Firefox window, load a list of URLS from a file, test the performance of each URL and then email the results according to the config file, all automatically using one command in a terminal.

 ## Usage